Deciding on the best camera for Milky Way photography can be overwhelming.

 - Olympus OM-D E-M1 X (Mirrorless): It’s expensive, and for the same price, you can buy any of the top full-frame cameras for Milky Way, but if this camera system is your choice, this is the best micro 4/3 camera for Milky Way.
 Pair lens suggested: Olympus 7-14mm f/2.8.

-- Panasonic Lumix G9: A cheaper option in the micro four-thirds range, the Lumix G9 paired with a good Milky Way fast lens can capture impressive results.
+- Panasonic Lumix G9: A cheaper option in the micro four-thirds range, the Lumix G9, paired with a good Milky Way fast lens, can create impressive results.
 Pair lens suggested: Leica 12mm f/1.4 Summilux.

 Best cheap camera for Milky Way

 If you’re looking for the best bang for your buck, these are the best cheap cameras for shooting the Milky Way:

 Best cheap full-frame cameras for shooting the Milky Way: